 However, the Five Ten Team 5.10’s tight fit is also one of the biggest downsides of this shoe.
 Climbers have found the Team 5.10 gets rather unbearable to wear after an extended period of time.
 They’re not very easy to get on or off between climbs.
 The single strap doesn’t allow for much adjustment — if any at all.
 And the synthetic upper of the shoe won’t stretch at all to give your foot some breathing room.
 Keep this in mind when sizing or selecting this shoe as your indoor bouldering gear.

 The La Sportiva Genius, the newest product to come out of the La Sportiva lab, is already considered one of the best shoes for a whole range of climbing including sport climbing.
 One of its claims to fame is the innovative no-edge technology — high sensitivity, high smear, sticky edges.
 Exactly what you need to make it up a sport climb.
 Combined with its lace-up closure system, aggressive downturned toe, and foot-fitting leather — this shoe will make a sport climb feel like an uphill stroll (not really).

-The La Sportiva Genius, is however, one of the most expensive climbing shoes out there at $195 — and climbers found that in some cases these shoes aren’t durable at all.
+The La Sportiva Genius, is however, one of the most expensive climbing shoes out there — and climbers found that in some cases these shoes aren’t durable at all.
 While it’s perhaps a design kink that La Sportiva will work out in later productions of the shoe, it’s definitely something to keep in mind before you drop a pretty penny on these ones.
 On the flip side, the price tag is almost justified by the high-performance design of the shoe.

 10. Five Ten Anasazi VCS - Most Comfortable